-Sierra County utilizes a strategy to address justice involved youth that focusses on preventing and deterring youth from needing to be placed in detention.
-Detention is only utilized when necessary and other non restrictive measures are not appropriate at the time.
-Sierra County focusses on providing and coordinating proper resources to youth and families to better their prosocial interactions with one another and the community.
+Sierra County utilizes a strategy to address justice involved youth that focuses on preventing and deterring youth from needing to be placed in detention.
+Detention is only utilized when necessary and when other non-restrictive measures are not appropriate at the time.
+Sierra County focuses on providing and coordinating proper resources to youth and families to better their prosocial interactions with one another and the community.

-Consequently, there is a system of graduated responses that begin with the least restrictive measures and increase when appropriate.
+Consequently, there is a system of graduated responses that begin with the least restrictive measures, often when circumstances warrant intervention first, and increase when appropriate.
 If a youth has the necessity to begin in a more restrictive environment, resources are pooled to help assure that the youth can be supported in a less restrictive setting.
+Within the Sierra County justice system there is a priority to transition youth out of the formal system as soon as stability has been restored for the youth and/or family and the youth has demonstrated the ability to remain free of significant violation of law and/or remain within the control of the guardian(s).